 Finally, the last thing you have to consider is the time of the year.
 Some products sell really well during one part of the year while others don’t.
 For example, you might see more people buying soup bowls and spoons during the fall season as compared to spring or summer.
-During the Christmas season, you’re going to receive more orders as people are buying gifts for each other.
+During the Christmas season, you’re going to receive more orders as people buy gifts for each other.

 Now, you can use this to your advantage.
-You can sell Christmas-themed mugs and wall art during November as people are decorating their homes and are getting into the holiday spirit.
+You can sell Christmas-themed mugs and wall art during November as people decorate their homes and get into the holiday spirit.

 Similarly, you can make Easter egg decoration pieces in late March.
 If Mother’s Day is coming up, you can make themed items.
 Before Halloween, you can sell pottery lanterns carved like pumpkins and so on.

 Step 4: Set Up a Pottery Workspace

 This is a prep step.
-Once you’ve worked on a business strategy, you can move on to setting up your workspace.
+Once you’ve worked on a business strategy, you can move on to setting up your Pottery Workspace.

 You probably already own most of the basic tools.
 You’ll be fine using the pottery tools you used when practicing, don’t spend too much right off the bat.
 Instead, buy some glaze and underglaze sets.